catenax-ng/product-item-relationship-service-frontend/docs/architectureDocumentation.md

 ### End User

-==TODO: IRS-DV - IRS - CX Network==

-The end user is searching for errors in the data chain of an IRS-job, either ongoing or completed.
-In order to access this data, the end user must obtain valid credentials from the Catena-X IAM system.
+The end user wants to debug a data chain of an IRS-job, either ongoing or completed.

 ### IRS Job API